Your online store is your home base, where you showcase your brand, connect with your audience, and sell your products.

 Not only do they help increase discoverability of your product, they also help you increase sales during the limited-time sale and even after the deal is completed.
 This is because you often increase your rank and search relevancy due to the increased units sold during that flash sale, and this carries over for a period of time once the deal completes, sometimes for several weeks.

-For big events such as Prime Day and during the holidays, Lightning Deals can be very successful in selling hundreds to sometimes thousands of units in the period of a few hours and also in helping new customers discover your brand, even if they don’t buy immediately.
+For big events such as Prime Day and during the holidays, Lightning Deals can be very successful in selling hundreds to sometimes thousands of units in the period of a few hours and also can help new customers discover your brand, even if they don’t buy immediately.

-The goal is not to always be on promotion or providing deep discounts, but if you can sprinkle these in occasionally, including toward the beginning of your product lifecycle on Amazon, it is a great way to gain additional reviews and build relevancy so other customers can find you.
+The goal is not to always be on promotion or providing deep discounts, but if you can sprinkle these in occasionally, including toward the beginning of your product lifecycle on Amazon, it’s a great way to gain additional reviews and build relevancy so other customers can find you.

 As you can see in the example below, Lightning Deals are run across many different categories, including health and personal care, home and kitchen, consumer electronics, fashion, grocery, and much more.
-Again, this is a great way to not only sell units in the short term but also for trial and to win new customers for future purchases.
+Again, this is a great way not only to sell units in the short term but also to trial products and to win new customers for future purchases.

 Drive external traffic

 Many brands forget about this part or reserve all external channels to point to their online store.
 While there is obvious value in directing traffic to your own site with ads, those same tactics will also work to promote your Amazon listings.

 Strategically decide which channels make sense to direct to Amazon.
 For example, bloggers, vloggers, and other influencers often love directing traffic to Amazon because they can collect an affiliate commission on any customer’s purchases that come from their custom link.
 There are two different programs to do this: Amazon Associates and the Amazon Influencers.